How to Clean a Pitching Machine

 Storage is key to keeping your pitching machine in tip-top shape.
-Your machine needs to be stored in a cool, dry place, like a storage shed.
+Your machine must be stored in a cool, dry place, like a storage shed.
 Never leave it out in the open once practice is over.
-In order to make it easier to move around the field, you can install wheels on the bottom of the machine.
-However, make sure that those wheels come with locks, to prevent the machine from moving around while in use.
+To make it easier to move around the field, you can install wheels on the bottom of the machine.
+However, make sure that those wheels come with locks to prevent the machine from moving around while in use.

-As long as your machine is maintained and stored properly, it’ll be your best friend on the mound for years to come!
-To learn more about pitching machines check out our list of top 10 pitching machines here!
+If your machine is maintained and stored properly, it’ll be your best friend on the mound for years to come!
+To learn more about pitching machines, check out our list of top 10 pitching machines here!